Anjok07/ultimatevocalremovergui/README.md

         - Please navigate to the "Updates" tab within the Help Guide provided in the GUI for instructions on installing the Model Expansion pack.
     - This version of the GUI is fully backward compatible with the v4 models.

-- **Please Note:** If your PC has a display that is under 1080p (1920 x 1080) or if you are having resolution/scaling issues when running UVR, please do the following:
+- **Please Note:** A new patch has been released.
+    - The following issues were addressed:
+        - Fixed an issue with the Demucs model.
+        - The application now automatically detects your resolution and sets itself accordingly.
+        - Enhanced error handling.
+    - Patch installation instructions:
        1. Download the _*UVR_Patch.zip*_ file [here](https://github.com/Anjok07/ultimatevocalremovergui/releases/download/v5.2.0/UVR_Patch.zip)
        2. Navigate to the application directory
        3. Delete or rename the _"UVR.exe"_ file within the application directory
        4. Extract the _"UVR.exe"_ file within the _*UVR_Patch.zip*_ archive to the application directory.
        5. Now when you open UVR, the application should fit to screen.

 ### Other Platforms